AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 `'Assign` is an overridable attribute called in place of copy where the object to be assigned has to be modified (i.e. otherwise that's a copy constructor call).
-It is different from the legacy Ada Adjust primitive in that it has an argument referring to the initial value.
-Note that the From parameter of `'Assign` is always typed after the root type of the tagged record hierarchy - indeed, the source object may be higher up in the derivation chain in the case of partial copy.
+It is different from the legacy Ada Adjust primitive in that it has an argument referring to the initial value and is expected to perform the actual copy.
+Note that the From parameter of `'Assign` is always typed after the root type of the tagged record hierarchy - indeed, the source object may be higher or lower in the derivation chain in the case of partial copy.
 This value is provided for reference but is not expected to be modified.

 .. code-block:: ada